Last time we discussed the “spatial gradient” or “3-gradient”, and here we follow up with two examples. Recall from before that a scalar field

 , within the observer’s 3-space.

-Suppose now is a unit, timelike, future-pointing vector, so that we may interpret it as the 4-velocity
+is a unit, timelike, future-pointing vector, so that we may interpret it as the 4-velocity

 of a second observer.
 Then